 to attend before the Court on a day and at a time set out in the summons.

-(3) On the parties appearing or, if any of them does not appear, on it being shown that the summons was duly served on him or her, the Court may inquire into and adjudicate on the matter of the invalidity complaint and, for that purpose, may exercise any of the powers given to justices by the Justices Act 1902.
+(3) On the parties appearing or, if any of them does not appear, on it being shown that the summons was duly served on him or her, the Court may inquire into and adjudicate on the matter of the invalidity complaint and, for that purpose, may exercise any of the powers of the Magistrates Court in its civil jurisdiction.

+[Regulation 84 amended in Gazette 3 Aug 2007 p.
+3996.]

 85. Declarations that the Court can make — s.
 4.81(2)

 (1) In adjudicating on the invalidity complaint the Court can make any of the following declarations —